trailheadapps/apex-recipes/force-app/main/default/staticresources/documentation/docs/docs/TestDouble.md

 ### TestDouble.Method class

- I&apos;m not normally a fan of such complex if statements, but doing it this way allows us to disambiguate overloaded methods. /** This inner class describes a Method that is to be stubbed.
+ I'm not normally a fan of such complex if statements, but doing it this way allows us to disambiguate overloaded methods. /** This inner class describes a Method that is to be stubbed.
 Multiple Method objects will likely be created in the course of your unit tests, and these Method objects are added to the `methods` property of your TestDouble instance.

 ---
 #### Constructors